Laravel-Backpack/docs/7.x-dev/base-components.md

 <a name="datatable"></a>
 ### DataTable

 Show a datatable _anywhere you want_, so the admin to easily list, filter, search and perform other operations on entries of an Eloquent model.
-The datatable component is a extension of a CrudController - so a CRUD for that entity needs to be already set up, and passed to this component as a parameter.
-The datatable will pick up everything that in your `setupListOperation()`.
-You can then further add/remove/configure functionality using the configuration closure:
+The datatable component is a extension of a CrudController - so a CRUD for that entity needs to be already set up, and passed to this component as a parameter:

 ```php
 <x-datatable